Tran-Research-Group/tran-research-group.github.io/README.md

         $ bundle exec jekyll build

-1. Commit any changes to `master`
+1. Commit and push any changes to your `master` branch

+        $ git add .
+        $ git commit -m "change message"
+        $ git push origin

+1. Copy the content in `_site/` to a temporary directory (e.g., `../_site-temp/`)
 1. Delete your local `gh-pages` branch

         $ git branch -D gh-pages

+1. Fetch branches from GitHub

+        $ git fetch

-1. Checkout a new `gh-pages` branch
+1. Checkout and track the `gh-pages` branch

-        $ git checkout -b gh-pages
+        $ git switch gh-pages

-1. Copy the content in `_site/` to a temporary directory (e.g., `../_site-temp/`)
-1. Delete everything in the root directory except for `.git` and `.gitignore`
+1. Delete everything in the root directory of the `gh-pages` branch except for `.git` and `.gitignore`
-1. Copy-paste everything from the temporary directory (e.g., `../_site-temp/`) to the root directory (so `gh-pages` only contains static site files and git directories)
+1. Copy-paste everything from the temporary directory (e.g., `../_site-temp/`) to the root directory (so the `gh-pages` branch only contains static site files and git directories)
 1. Commit and push your changes to the `gh-pages` branch

         $ git add .
         $ git commit -m "update site files"
         $ git push origin

-1. Checkout and push the `master` branch (which contains the source files)
+1. Checkout the `master` branch (which contains the source files)

         $ git checkout master
-        $ git push origin

 # Acknowledgements